-- 1. The student completed the level of enrollment for which their aid was calculated and disbursed. - 2.
-The student earned both a 2.0 cumulative and quarterly GPA. - 3.
-The student is on track to complete their degree within 125 percent of their degree program length (e.g. 90 credit program must be completed before take more than 112 credits).
+- 1) Complete the level of enrollment for which aid was calculated and disbursed at the time of census (census is the last day to receive 100% tuition refund). - 2) Earn both a 2.0 cumulative and quarterly GPA. - 3) Complete your academic program within 125 percent of the program length (e.g. 90 credit program x 125 percent = Maximum of 112 credits). - 4) Maintain a minimum of a 72 percent cumulative completion ratio (total number of attempted credits divided by total number of completed credits).